sachin-prabhakar/sachin-prabhakar/README.md

 # Hi there, I'm Sachin Prabhakar

-Engineer with hands-on experience in AI/ML systems, distributed architectures, and backend engineering.
+Engineer with hands-on experience with AI/ML systems, distributed architectures, and backend engineering.
 Open to AI Engineer and Software Engineer (Backend) roles.

 ---